 The length of time a beneficiary receives death benefits varies widely by jurisdiction.
 Depending on the state, a surviving spouse may receive benefits until his or her own death, for a set number of weeks, until remarriage or until another intimate relationship.
 A child usually receives death benefits until reaching the age of majority.
 Other types of dependents usually receive benefits for life or until they become financially independent.

 Other requirements of workers' compensation death benefits

 For the right to death benefits to accrue, some states require that the work-related death occur within a particular length of time after the work injury, after the last treatment for the work injury or after some other occurrence.
 Some states require continuous disability from injury to death.

 Finally, although the cause of death must be a job-related injury or disease, usually the cause of death does not have to be exclusively that injury or sickness, as long as it contributes significantly to the death.

 A living employee's workers' compensation benefits are considered separate and distinct from the death benefits generated later for beneficiaries.
 When accrued regular workers' compensation benefits are due a worker at the time of death, most states provide either that these accrued benefits pass through the estate of the deceased or to dependents.
 A death benefit award is a separate claim.

 Speak to a workers' compensation lawyer

 If you are the surviving spouse, child, relative, dependent or household member of someone who died from a work-related injury or disease, you may have a claim for workers' compensation death benefits.
 Do not delay in obtaining legal advice and filing an application; your state probably has time limits for applying.
-A workers' compensation lawyer at Leslie S. Shaw Law Office in San Diego, California, can answer your questions.
+A workers' compensation lawyer at Law Office of Leslie S. Shaw, A.P.C. in San Diego, California, can answer your questions.